xtuml/bridgepoint/doc-bridgepoint/notes/9958_publish_interface.int.md

 5.2 Introduce a new CME Function to process the new CME action defined by the updated PEI data.
 This is added to the ooaofooa model in Functions/Context Menu Entry Functions
-5.2.1 Following the required foramt for the CME actions archetype, this function is named: S_SYNC_PublishToInterface.
-Additionally, a class-based operation was introduced, ooaofoo::Interface::publishOperationFromFunction(syncID:Sync_ID) to perfom the task of creating an interface operation based on a given function (S_SYNC) id.
+5.2.1 Following the required format for the CME actions archetype, this function is named: S_SYNC_PublishToInterface.
+Additionally, an operation was introduced, ooaofooa::Interface::publishOperationFromFunction(syncID:Sync_ID), to perfom the task of creating an interface operation based on a given function (S_SYNC) id.
-5.2.2 The OAL in this function shall present the user with a dialog that allows the user to select an existing Interface to "publish" the selection function(s) to.
+5.2.2 The OAL in this function shall present the user with a dialog that allows the user to select an existing Interface to "publish" the selected function(s) to.
-5.2.3 After selection of the target, the user selects the "Next" button to proceed.
+5.2.3 After selection of the target Interface, the user selects the "Finish" button to proceed.
-5.2.3.1 If there are no duplicates [4.3.1], the operation is completed, and all selected functions will have been published to the target.
+5.2.3.1 If there are no duplicates [4.3.1], the operation is completed, and all selected functions will have been published to the target Interface.
-5.2.3.2 It there were duplicates, the user will be informed of the source and target name for each duplicate encountered.
+5.2.3.2 It there were duplicates, the user will be informed of the source function and target operation name for each duplicate encountered.

 ### 6. Implementation Comments
 6.1 A helper function, integer numFunctionsSelected(string:functionName), was added to
-ooaofooa::External Entities::Selection faciliate the work required to check for duplicates in the source selection.
+ooaofooa::External Entities::Selection to faciliate the work required to check for duplicates in the source selection.
 This was needed because the CME infrastructure processes a multi-select one element at a time.
-To be able to inform the user of the source and target name of such a source duplicate a mechanism was needed to check the entire source selection for duplicate names.
+To be able to inform the user of the source function and target operation name of such a source function duplicate, a mechanism was needed to check the entire source selection for duplicate names.

+6.2 While reviewing documentation it was noted that "Sync references" and "Sync with library" have descriptions backwards, I fixed this.

 ### 7. Unit Test